Start planning your trip to the 2024 Japanese Grand Prix at Suzuka. Advice on visas, money, language & Japanese customs.

 The Japanese are obsessed with cleanliness and personal hygiene.
 If you feel feverish and have a cold, it is common courtesy to cover your nose and mouth with a surgical mask.
 Common over-the-counter (OTC) medicines are readily available in most Japanese pharmacies.
 If you do need to see a doctor, your hotel should be able to help you out, and larger establishments can have their own in-house doctor or clinic.
 Don’t forget to ensure you have adequate travel insurance before you enter the country.

-English is not widely spoken at all in Japan, even though many locals studied it at school (Japanese are more likely to be able to read and write in English than speak the language).
+English is not widely spoken at all in Japan, even though many locals studied it at school (Japanese are more likely to be able to read and write than speak in English).
 Language can be a challenge for the foreigner in Japan, but the Japanese are extremely polite and friendly, and will try to help.
 You will find some multilingual signs at Suzuka circuit, as well as photographic menus at many restaurants in Nagoya and Osaka, but learning a few basic phrases in Japanese is still worthwhile.
 Good luck!